emlun/netcruncher/README.md

 [octave-statistics]: http://octave.sourceforge.net/statistics/index.html

-At this time I have no plans to port the bash script to Windows, but feel to contribute a port.
+At this time I have no plans to port the bash script to Windows, but feel free to contribute a port.
 Using cygwin should work fine otherwise.

 Usage
 -----

 First, run the `preprocess.sh` script.
-It expects a single positional parameter which is a statistics file released by dbzer0:
+It expects a single positional parameter which is a statistics file in the format released by dbzer0:

     $ ./preprocess.sh data/OCTGN_stats_anonymized-2013-09-12.csv